 Think about the last commercial you remember watching.
 Chances are it was somehow emotionally engaging.
 The most successful commercials can be categorized in emotional extremes – whether it’s a heartfelt telephone company ad about staying connected or a terrifying PSA about drunk driving, the emotional impact is strong.
+A content writing services company knows this all too well.

-The most effective form of advertisement, however, is a commercial that’s funny.
+They also know that the most effective form of advertisement, however, is a commercial that’s funny.
 Entertaining commercials are so successful because they do two things.

 - They make you pay attention to the ad.